 Students need to be picked up by their parents between 4:30 and 5:00pm.

-This class teaches the rules and basic techniques for badminton and basketball.
+This class teaches the fundamentals of singles and doubles badminton by building basic skills and knowledge of the sport.
 Non marking running shoes and appropriate clothing is recommended.

 Teacher: Rob Barriault